awsdocs/amazon-workmail-administration-guide/doc_source/monitoring-workmail-cloudwatch.md

 |  journalingAddress  |  The email address to which the journaling message is sent\.  |

 **`INCOMING_EMAIL_BOUNCED`**
-This event is logged when an incoming message cannot be delivered to a target recipient\.
-Bounced emails can be caused by reasons such as the target mailbox not existing, or the mailbox being full\.
-This is logged once for each recipient that resulted in a bounced email\.
+This event is logged when an incoming message can't be delivered to a target recipient\.
+Emails can bounce for a number of reasons, such as a full target mailbox\.
+The system logs this event once for each recipient that results in a bounced email\.
 For example, if an incoming message is addressed to three recipients and two of them have full mailboxes, two INCOMING\_EMAIL\_BOUNCED events are logged\.

 | Field | Description |